 As such, if your PC fan is configured to always run at high speeds, then that’s possibly why it’s spinning even when the system is in sleep mode.

-Now, to change this, you’ll need to enter the System BIOS, look for Fan Settings, and enable “Smart” or “Auto” fan mode.
+To change this, you’ll need to enter the System BIOS, look for Fan Settings, and enable “Smart” or “Auto” fan mode.
 The interface and specific option names will vary from system to system.

 4. Properly Configure Sleep Mode on Your PC

-For example, it’s perfectly plausible that your PC just turned off the display, making you think it’s in sleep mode, but actually, all internal components are active, including the fans.
+For example, it’s perfectly plausible that your PC just turned off the display, making you think it’s in sleep mode, but all internal components are active, including the fans.